demipoet/quilibrium-guide-github/README.md

 ## VI.
 Import your voucher hex (optional)
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br /><br />
 <b>Note:</b> Only applicable for those who has an offline voucher (from April 2023 offline declaration for the Freedom of Internet ceremony).<br />
-If you do not have a voucher, skip this section<br/>
+If you do not have a voucher, skip this section and do [Section VI.B.](#vib-run--go-run--once-to-create-your-q-wallet-and-config-folder)<br/>
 Run:
 ```
 sudo vim /root/voucher.hex